 ||The ID of the RAM disk specified at launch time, if applicable.||2007-10-10|

 The names of the security groups applied to the instance.

-Only Amazon EC2 instances launched into a VPC can have their security groups changed after launch.
-These changes
+Only instances launched into a VPC can change security groups after launch.
+These

 |Used to verify the document's authenticity and content against the signature.||2009-04-04|